-But is God really good?
+But is God a good spirit?

-The fact that ‘primitive’ ancient cultures and organized religions believed God was good forced me to meditate on God to discover if this Spirit is really good.
+The common belief – that God is good – throughout ancient cultures and organized religions forced me to meditate on God to discover if this Spirit is really good.
 I then discovered that ancient cultures and organized religions believed God was good because they realized that The Creator provided for everything it created.
 I agree with them because watching many nature films enlightened me that The Creator abundantly provides for every creature.

-Moreover, I believe the Creator is good because he encourages goodness by designing good thoughts to have good effects on our immune system while he discourages wickedness by programming bad thoughts and emotions to have a negative effect on our immune system.
+The Creator is good because he encourages goodness by designing good thoughts to have good effects on our immune system while he discourages wickedness by programming bad thoughts and emotions to have a negative effect on our immune system.